 After discovering the joy of online learning, I dedicated some time to learning the art and science of 3D modelling with Blender.

-Most recently, I returned to full-time work as a graphic designer.
+Most recently, I returned to full-time work as a graphic designer and programmer.